Model’s racist rant costs her

 The model is also an ambassador for the Little Eden home, an organisation for mentally disabled children and adults.
 “Little Eden wants to make it clear that the society never appointed Jessica as an ambassador,“ a statement issued by Little Eden reads.
 “The Society does not condone racism in any form.”

 And this is not the first time.
 Earlier this year she tweeted: “Highlight of my weekend?
 Almost punching an Engen petrol assistant.
 No tolerance for rude African monkeys whatsoever!”

 By yesterday Twitter was abuzz over her remarks.
 Although her representatives have remained tight-lipped, Dos Santos took to her blog to post an apology.
 “I tweeted rather irresponsibly about an incident last night (Thursday), using a harsh word about the gentleman who confronted me with sexual remarks and sounds,” said Dos Santos.
 “Many of you don’t know the details of the incident.
 Please do understand that I was acting in pure anger.”

 However, columnist Mabine Seabe wrote: “I have lodged a complaint with the Human Rights Commission on the basis of crimen injuria and libel.”
 Another twitter user wrote: “Jessica Leandra has apologised.
 Darling, even if your mangling of language was acceptable, your disgusting racism is not.”

 DA national spokesman Mmusi Maimane wrote on twitter: “Just heard about racist tweets from Jessica Leandra.
 Not good enough to say you were angry.
 Racism can never be justified.”

 Dos Santos’s tweets have also received international attention, with famous rapper Talib Kweli tweeting about her comments.
-Attempts to get comments from Dos Santos or her representatives proved unsuccessful. – Saturday Star, with additional reporting by Sapa
+Attempts to get comments from Dos Santos or her representatives proved unsuccessful. – Additional reporting by Sapa